 Humphry Bogart– Served in the U.S. Navy on the Leviathan.
 He had an injury on his face and mouth which left him with his lisp, according to the website “Star War.”

-Walter Brennan– Injured by gas attack during WWI which permanently affected his vocal chords.
+Walter Brennan– Injured by a gas attack during WWI which permanently affected his vocal cords.